 Adirondack Wildlife Refuge and Rehabilitation

-The Adirondack Wildlife Refuge is a non-profit located amid tall pines on the East Branch of the Ausable River and is home to a wide array of animals that most humans will rarely get to see so closely.
-Among the animals residing in this corner of the Whiteface region are two black bears, two wolves, a bobcat, a fox, and a myriad of birds.
+The Adirondack Wildlife Refuge is a non-profit located amid tall pines on the East Branch Ausable River and is home to a wide array of animals that most humans will rarely get to see so closely.
+Among the animals residing in this corner of the Whiteface Region are two black bears, wolves, a bobcat, a fox, and a myriad of birds.
 All of the animals may be viewed at fairly close range and there's never a rush to move on to the next enclosure.
 The staff here are incredibly kind, knowledgeable, and truly love interacting with visitors of all ages.
 A visit here means education and fun!

 In addition to animals, the refuge has scenic nature paths.
 These trails are relatively even, but those with wheelchairs may find the going a little rough.
 Longer hiking trails also provide the opportunity to stretch your legs and enjoy the pine forest; a map of trails is posted by Wolf Wood.
 Cold drinks and restrooms are available in the education center, as well as gift items, including t-shirts, postcards, and books.
 There is no admission fee, but donations are encouraged to help continue care for rehabbing animals.

 It's not an Adirondack vacation without a hike and Cobble just so happens to be a great one for families.
 At one mile round trip, this is a hike that won't take your family all day and it definitely won't tire the kids out too much.
-The trail itself is gradual and mostly flat, leading through fragrant forest to a truly gorgeous view of the High Peaks, including nearby Whiteface and Esther mountains, and Giant beyond.
-Families love this hike for it's moderateness, proximity to Wilmington and above all, the view.
+The trail itself is gradual and mostly flat, leading through fragrant forest to a truly gorgeous view of the High Peaks, including nearby Whiteface and Esther mountains, and those beyond.
+Families love this hike for it's moderateness, proximity to Wilmington, and, above all, the view.